fahad7033/Starbucks-Capstone-Project/README.md

 ![Image](images/analysis2.png)

 ## Building a Model
-I built a rendomforest classifier to classify an offer wether it will sucsses with a specific customer or not.
+I built a randomforest classifier to classify an offer wether it will sucsses with a specific customer or not.
 The model was trained and tested on 66501 instances (80% of the data used for training and 20% of the data used for testing).
 The model was evaluated in different matrices as followig:

 Accuracy of the model on training data:  0.999962406015  <br>
 Accuracy of the model on testing data:  0.916773174949
 <br>
 F1 score on training data:  0.999960197421   <br>
 F1 score on testing data:  0.912538516236

-### Requirements
+#### Requirements
 Python 3.8 <br>
 numpy 1.16.4 <br>
 pandas 0.22.0 <br>
 matplotlib 2.1.2 <br>
 ## Conclusion
+In this project, the dataset of Starbucks was investigated and analysed.
+We found that most of the customers in the age of 50s and have income beteen 60,000 and 80,000.
+Also, a model of randomforests was trained in the dataset to predict if an offer wehter be sucssess with a scpecific user or not.
+The model trained and tested and achieved a reasonable accuracy on the testing data.
+The compled code can be found in the notebook "Starbucks_Capstone_notebook_task"